kohth/cilds/README.md

 ### Compute R<sup>2</sup> between estimated latent variables and ground truth latent variables in given sample simulated data
-Reproduces fig. 3d (see below image).
 Note that the process of data generation and dimensionality reduction takes awhile so the results from the run are provided in sim_stat just for plotting purposes.
+This step produces something like the figure below.

   `>> script_simstat`